DataDog/KubeHound/docs/edges/PERMISSION_DISCOVER.md

 # PERMISSION_GRANT

-Represents the permissions granted to an identity.
+Represents the permissions granted to an identity that can be discovered by an attacker.

 | Source                                    | Destination                           | MITRE                            |
 | ----------------------------------------- | ------------------------------------- |----------------------------------|